 Deter digging predators by creating a 12″ trench around the coop perimeter and burying the hardware cloth.
 Alternatively, extend a hardware cloth apron 12” out from the perimeter of the run.
 An apron isn’t as effective as a trench, but will provide a degree of security from less ambitious digging critters.
 Much more about predator-proofing a chicken coop HERE.

 Opt for barrel locks, padlocks, or any other lock that requires multiple steps to unlatch.
 Raccoons can operate simple locks and turn basic chicken coop door handles.

 Formulate a human escape plan.
 Many chicken keepers have had the misfortune of locking themselves inside the coop or run- plan a way out.

-Placing windows on all four sides of the coop with open gables towards or air vents towards the top of the coop are best for maximizing air exchange, especially in cold weather.
+Place windows on all four sides of the coop with open gables and/or gable vents near the top of the coop to maximize air exchange, which is important in cold weather.

-Provide functioning windows for natural light and air exchange.
+Provide functioning windows for natural light and circulation.
+Chickens are not built for hot weather; they have a core body temperature of ~107°F, they wear down jackets, and have no sweat glands.
+Temperatures over 85°F are endanger their lives.
+Windows are not a coop luxury, they are a survival essential.
 Egg production is triggered by light– let it in!
 Secure windows with hardware cloth attached inside the coop with screws and washers to guard against predators.

 Plan for 8-12” of roost space per bird inside the chicken coop; 2x4s are commonly used as roosts, but natural tree branches accommodate the natural grip of a chicken’s foot better.
 Position roosts at least 12” from the nearest parallel wall, 12” from each other and no more than 2-3 feet from the floor unless a ladder is provided.
 I haven’t found that it matters which side of the 2×4 faces up- chickens can cover their feet to keep them warm in the winter either way.